jhgoldwyn/Gain-Control-With-IA/README.txt

 This repository includes simulation code used in

-Title: Gain control with A-type potassium current: I_A as a switch between divisive and subtractive inhibition
+Title: Gain control with A-type potassium current: IA as a switch between divisive and subtractive inhibition

 Authors: Joshua H Goldwyn, Bradley R Slabe, Joseph B Travers, David Terman

-Published in: PLoS Computational BiologyThe authors make following code available for scientific research and educational purposes:
+Acceptected for publication in: PLoS Computational BiologyThe authors make the following code available for scientific research and educational purposes:

 **** XPP CODE ****